lightning/bolts/04-onion-routing.md

 or is incomplete.
 If the failure can be narrowed down to a specific tlv type in the payload, the erring node may include that `type` and its byte `offset` in the decrypted byte stream.

+1. type: 23 (`mpp_timeout`)

+The complete amount of the multi-part payment was not received within a reasonable time.

 ### Requirements